* More easing boosts capex, helps fiscal spending - Kataoka

 "Improvements in inflation aren't enough.
 If the direction of monetary policy is changed without deep consideration to this situation, there's a risk Japan may return to deflation."

-Kataoka's comments run counter to many others in the board, who have signaled the BOJ's next step should be to dial back stimulus given the rising cost of prolonged easing.
+Kataoka's comments run counter to many others in the nine-member board, who have signaled the BOJ's next step should be to dial back stimulus given the rising cost of prolonged easing.

 But he conceded that wage and price growth remained disappointingly low, reflecting Japan's sticky deflationary mindset and underscoring market views the BOJ will maintain its stimulus program for the time being.

-While Kataoka is unlikely to garner enough votes to affect BOJ decisions, his views underscore the dilemma the bank faces in seeking to achieve its elusive price target with a dwindling policy tool-kit.
+While Kataoka is unlikely to garner enough votes to affect BOJ decisions, his views underscore the dilemma the central bank faces in seeking to achieve its elusive price target with a dwindling policy tool-kit.

 His views may carry more weight with the joining of a like-minded academic Masazumi Wakatabe, known as a vocal advocate of aggressive easing, as BOJ deputy governor in March.